-The Matching assets are invested to better mirror the inflation and interest rate sensitivities of the deferred and pensioner liabilities and are expected to achieve a return of Gilts + 0.5% p.a. (based on prudent assumptions in the 2018 actuarial valuation).
-More detail on the allocation of the Matching portfolio is detailed in the Appendix.
+The Matching assets are invested to better mirror the inflation and interest rate sensitivities of the deferred and pensioner liabilities and are expected to achieve a return of Gilts + 1.1% p.a. (based on the Investment Consultant's return assumptions as at 30 September 2022).